-In Alberta, residential tenancy agreements may be either periodic or fixed-term.
+In Alberta, residential tenancy agreements may be either periodic or fixed term.

 A residential tenancy agreement cannot take away any of the tenant's rights provided by the RTA.
+Before you sign an agreement, refer to the Checklist for Tenants on page 16.

 Both the landlord and tenant should sign the residential tenancy agreement.
 The landlord must give a copy of the agreement to the tenant within 21 days from the time the tenant signs and returns it to the landlord.
-The tenant can withhold rent until they have received it.
+The tenant can withhold rent until they have received the agreement.